Skip to content

 Each evolution brought the same benefits: version control, reproducibility, collaboration, and audit trails.
 AI workflows deserve the same treatment.

-• Chat history is not version control — Prompts drift, context gets lost, and successful patterns disappear
+• Chat history is not version control — Prompts drift, context gets lost, successful patterns disappear

 • Copy-paste prompts don't scale — Teams can't share, review, or iterate on workflows